jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 ----

-I add a test with an :ref:`assertion<what is an assertion?>`
+I add a test with an :ref:`assertion<what is an assertion?>` for a new :ref:`class<what is a class?>`

 .. code-block:: python
-  :lineno-start: 10
+  :lineno-start: 15
-  :emphasize-lines: 4-5
+  :emphasize-lines: 9-12

       def test_making_a_class_w_parentheses(self):
-          self.assertIsInstance(src.classes.WParentheses, object)
+          assert isinstance(
+              src.classes.WParentheses, object
+          )
+          self.assertIsInstance(
+              src.classes.WParentheses, object
+          )

       def test_making_a_class_w_object(self):
-          self.assertIsInstance(src.classes.WObject, object)
+          assert not isinstance(
+              src.classes.WObject, object
+          )

   # Exceptions seen